(CNN)Here's a look at what you need to know about nuclear nations.

 Countries with confirmed nuclear weapons:

-China - 50-75 nuclear capable intercontinental ballistic missiles (ICBMs)
+China - 250 warheads, 50-75 nuclear capable intercontinental ballistic missiles (ICBMs)

 France - Approximately 290 warheads